ppeble/emissary-ingress.dev/content/en/docs/3.10/howtos/istio.md

 file shown above into your deployment YAML:

 * `pod-annotations` should be configured as Kubernetes `annotations` on the Emissary Pods;
-* `volumes`, `volumeMounts`, and `env` contents should be included in the $productDeploymentName$ Deployment; and
+* `volumes`, `volumeMounts`, and `env` contents should be included in the emissary Deployment; and
-* you must also label the $productNamespace$ Namespace for auto-injection as described above.
+* you must also label the emissary Namespace for auto-injection as described above.

 ### Configuring an Existing Installation

 If you have already installed Emissary and want to enable Istio:

 1. Install Istio.
-2. Label the $productNamespace$ namespace for Istio auto-injection, as above.
+2. Label the emissary namespace for Istio auto-injection, as above.
 2. Edit the Emissary Deployments to contain the `annotations`, `volumes`, `volumeMounts`, and `env` elements shown above.
     * If you installed with Helm, you can use `helm upgrade` with `-f istio-integration.yaml` to modify the